kevily/1k-utils/books/README.md

 # 1k-utils

-A simple and efficient Web development kit。
+A toolkit that contains common features used in the day-to-day development of the Web。

 [docs](https://kevily.github.io/1k-utils/)